angelitomg/QimageComponent/README.md

 Qimage Component
 ==============

-Quick Image Component (Qimage) is a component for CakePHP that facilitates the manipulation and upload images.
+Quick Image Component (Qimage) is a component for CakePHP to facilitate image manipulation and upload.

 Tested on CakePHP 2.x